WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ## Meadow.OS

-* **Network stability** The network stack received some much needed love and should be more durable.
-And expect even more improvements in the next release.
+* **Network stability** The network stack received some much needed love.
+NTP and DNS protocol implementation was improved, and support for POSIX socket options (via getsockopt()) is now implemented and available to .NET apps.
+Network stability will continue to be a focus for the next release.
-* **Network APIs** We've also spent time cleaning up behavior and naming of the WiFi and network API surface
+* **Network APIs** We've also spent time cleaning up behavior and naming of the WiFi and network API surface.

+* **.NET Standard support** - Added another missing two type forwarding assemblies to the OS.
+This fixes issues with using some .NET Standard 2.1 nugets on the Meadow, including some more System.Text.Json issues.

+The release also includes many less visible reliability improvements and adjustments on the file self-configuration system and Meadow/host communication.

 ## Meadow.CLI